Who is this article for?

 Step 6: Configure advanced settings (optional)

-We recommend that you do not change the advanced settings for a legal hold.
+Do not change the advanced settings for a legal hold.

 - In the Advanced Settings section, click Edit to change the Back up open files setting.
 This setting defines if files that are open (in use) at the time of back up will be backed up or not.